scastiel/hn/graphql/README.md

 This is an attempt to create a clean and documented [GraphQL](https://graphql.org/) API, which would ultimately offer the same features as the HackerNews website itself.
 The goal is to be able to create alternative frontends for HackerNews: a web or mobile application, a [command-line interface](https://github.com/scastiel/hn/tree/main/cli)… sky is the limit!

 This GraphQL API uses [a library](https://github.com/scastiel/hn/tree/main/api) performing scraping on the HackerNews website.
 Usually, scrapping a website would be a terrible idea and could stop working any day; but the good thing with HackerNews is that its design is never updated ;)

+_**Disclaimer**: this API is in no way affiliated with, authorized, maintained, sponsored or endorsed by YCombinator or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk._

 <img src="https://github.com/scastiel/hn/blob/main/graphql/screenshot.png?raw=true"/>